-When I am asked about kitesurfing, from time to time, people often assume it is something that is done on land, or on the sea with a large sail attached to a board.
-Although there are relatable elements, these are not kitesurfing.
+When I am asked about kitesurfing, from time to time, people often assume it is a sea or land-based sport that uses a large sail attached to a board.
+Although there are relatable elements, this is not kitesurfing.
 So first off, let’s define what kitesurfing actually is.
-Simple put, it is a recently developed water sport, where an individual is attached to a kite via a harness, that propels them along the surface of the water with a board attached to their feet.
-It is much like kiteboarding, except in the sea, or windsurfing, though a kite instead of a sail, and one of the great beauties of these sports is they all utilise an abundant, free and green source of power; the wind.
+Simply put, it is a recently developed water sport, where an individual is attached to a kite via a harness.
+This power source propels them along the surface of the water with the use of a board attached to their feet.
+It is much like kiteboarding, except in the sea, or windsurfing, though with a kite instead of a sail, and one of the great beauties of these sports is they all utilise an abundant, free, and green source of power; the wind.

 So, how do you do it?
 Let’s break it down into three steps.

 Like many sports, kitesurfing is about the rider balancing the various forces involved to create an equilibrium.

 There are three main components to the kitesurfing quiver: the kite, the bar and lines, and the board.
 Known as Leading Edge Inflatables, or LEI for short, a kitesurfing kite has a rib structure that is inflated with a pump, this to ensure that they don’t sink or lose their shape if they hit the water – a very useful feature when learning!
 This is the power source, and works by catching wind in the canopy to create pull.
 To moderate the power in different wind speeds, kitesurfers use different kite sizes; much like reefing a sail on a boat.